oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 Once you have a good understanding of the issue, you can ask for it to be assigned to you by leaving a comment as follows:

 - Show a video of the fix working correctly on your local machine.
 (For user-facing changes, your video should show a URL that starts with localhost:8181.)
+When creating a video, make sure to follow exactly the same steps as the issue author did in their video/description, so that your video can be compared to theirs to confirm that it fixes the problem.
+- (If fixing a bug) Explain clearly what the **root cause** of the bug is, pointing to specific lines of code in the Oppia codebase if needed.
 - Explain clearly what you did to tackle the issue (at a minimum, point to which file(s) you modified and describe the changes you made).
 You can include code snippets if you like.
 - @-mention the leads of the corresponding project (you can find their details [here](https://github.com/orgs/oppia/projects)), letting them know you'd like to work on it and when you can submit a PR by.